Concepts

 Strategic Relevance

-The largest operational gains from AI often emerge not from task automation alone - but from redesigning workflows around intelligence capability.
+The greatest value from AI often emerges not from task automation alone, but from redesigning complete workflows around new combinations of human and machine capability.

 This creates opportunities for: